 Please note the test date for the TSA has been moved to Thursday 4 November 2021.

-Geography is a diverse discipline that bridges the arts, social and natural sciences, providing a broad education and addressing pressing issues, including: environmental change, regional and global inequalities and the transformation of global economy and culture.
-Students obtain a coherent view of the rapidly changing world and the ways in which society influences and is influenced by it.
+Geography is a diverse discipline that bridges the arts and social and natural sciences, providing a broad education that addresses pressing issues including environmental change, regional and global inequalities and the transformation of global economy and culture.
+Students obtain a coherent view of the rapidly-changing world and the ways in which society influences and is influenced by it.

-The School of Geography and the Environment emphasises the importance of fieldwork since it believes there is no substitute for teaching subjects at first hand.
-In the first year, all students take part in local skills-related field days.
-Second-year students will undertake a week-long overseas residential field course (currently to Copenhagen and Tenerife).
-Independent research in the field or in archives is a key element of the dissertation.
-Each year, around 40% of our undergraduates choose to do their dissertation overseas.
+The School of Geography and the Environment emphasises the importance of fieldwork since we believe there is no substitute for teaching subjects first hand.
+In the first year, all students take part in a four-day physical geography field trip at the start of term, as well as local skills-related field days.
+Second-year students will undertake a week-long overseas residential field course (currently to the Netherlands, Berlin and Tenerife).
+Independent research in the field or in archives is also a key element of the dissertation with around 30% of our undergraduates choosing to do their dissertation overseas each year.

 - Tutorials: at least one college tutorial a week, and some college-based classes.